alowkii/Parigyan-Language-Identifier/README.md

 ### Run the full program

-You can use the CLI to identify the language of a given text file:
+You can use the GUI to identify the language of a given text file:

 ```bash
 python main.py